llambiel/letsecureme/post.md

 Now point your web browser to https://YOURDOMAINHERE

-The homepage should display now over HTTPS \O/
+The homepage should display now over HTTPS. \o/

 We need to ensure that our certificate, which is valid for 90 days only, get renewed automatically.
 We're going to use a small script and a crontab for this purpose: